quontrol/PDA-Cabinet-Archive/README.md

 The first release is scheduled around December of 2022 following sequential updates every month for as long as it takes.

-Note: This is not for HPCs (Handheld PCs) Please visit HPC:Factor at https://hpcfactor.com
+Note: This is not mainly for HPCs (HandHeld PCs) Please visit HPC:Factor at https://hpcfactor.com